kirilliliych/Akinator/README.md

 1. Allows to play the game.
 Akinator might guess your object or not (after some unsuccessful attempts it will surrender).
 2. Allows to compare two objects that are already in database (it will enumerate all their characteristics showing differences between objects).
-3. Allows to receive a complete definition of an object from database (enumerating all its characteristics)
+3. Allows to receive a complete definition of an object from database (enumerating all its characteristics).
 4. Builds a scheme (a tree) where all objects and questions that exist in database are shown.
 The picture is called "AkinatorImg.png".

 If the program have not guessed your object, it will ask you to add the unknown object to the database.
 You are to name the object and